aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 ## Function `request_commission`

 Unlock commission amount from the stake pool.
-Operator needs to wait for the amount to become withdrawable at the end of the stake pool's lockup period before they can actually can withdraw_commission.

-Only staker, operator or beneficiary can call this.
+Operator needs to wait for the amount to become withdrawable<br/> at the end of the stake pool&apos;s lockup period before they can actually can withdraw_commission.<br/><br/> Only staker, operator or beneficiary can call this.

 <pre><code>public entry fun request_commission(account: &amp;signer, staker: address, operator: address)<br/></code></pre>